ABOUT

 ADDITIONAL FUNDING OPPORTUNITIES

-All alumni interested in volunteering again with AMIGOS will receive a credit of $1,000 towards their family fee and qualify to apply for the Alumni Award.
+All alumni interested in volunteering again with AMIGOS are encouraged to apply for the Alumni Award.

 RESOURCES: